morskyjezek/LCWA-MODS/README.md

 2018 from MODS metadata records for archived Web sites collected by the Library of Congress.

-Those familiar with the Library may know about the LCCN, a general control number that is applied to most items that are held by the Library of Congress.
-In this case, there is not an LCCN for the archived Web sites.
+Those familiar with the Library may know about the [LCCN](https://www.loc.gov/marc/lccn_structure.html), a general control number that provides unique identifiers for most items that are held by the Library of Congress.
+The Web archives described in these MODS records do not have LCCNs.
 Instead, an LCWA (Web Archives) offers a unique identifier for the metadata records.

 These are newer MODS records that don't have LCSH:
 ```